fogol/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 in order to test ReactorChannelStatistic and sessionMgnt for 5 connections same username and password share AccessToken, this behavior introduced in Java version 1.5.1.
 And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.
 The new configuration parameters introduce in version 1.4.0 for reactor to test 'restRequestTimeout', 'tokenReissueRatio', 'reissueTokenAttemptLimit' and 'reissueTokenAttemptInterval'.

+vaconsumer-SlPost-001:  Alters VAConsumer to adds support of posting on the Symbol List domain.
+	-slpost: specifies that the application should attempt to post messages for specified Symbol List name on the login stream (i.e., off-stream).

+	Example: ./gradlew Eta:Applications:Examples:runVAConsumer --args="-c localhost:14002 DIRECT_FEED sl:_ETA_ITEM_LIST -slpost _ETA_ITEM_LIST -x"

 vaconsumer-Ws-001: Alters VAConsumer to test compression, user can pass option -compressionType to either 'ZLib' or 'LZ4'.